pypa/pip/docs/html/user_guide.rst

 Note: ``total`` is optional and may be null.

 This can be used to build your own progress bar, or report progress in other ways.
+In the code example above, we just print the current parsed status of the download.
 This feature cannot be used unless pip is invoked in a subprocess.

+NOTE: For this to work properly, you may need to run python with the ``-u`` flag to ensure that the output is unbuffered.

 NOTE: Relying on the exact form of pip's output is unsupported, and so should not be used in production applications unless you are willing to adapt when pip's output changes.